effectfully/Generic/readme.md

 - No inductive-inductive or inductive-recursive data types.
 The latter [can be done](https://github.com/effectfully/random-stuff/blob/master/Desc/IRDesc.agda) at the cost of complicating the encoding.

-- No irrelevance.
-I'll maybe try to fix this latter.

 - No coinduction.

-- You can't describe a non-strictly-positive data type.
+- You can't describe a non-strictly positive data type.
 Yes, I think it's a limitation.
+I have [an idea](http://effectfully.blogspot.ru/2016/10/insane-descriptions.html) about how non-strictly positive and inductive-inductive data types can be described (it doesn't give you a way to define safe things safely, but this probably can be added).

 - Records can be described (see [`Examples/Data/Product.agda`](Examples/Data/Product.agda`)), but η-laws don't hold for them, because constructors contain `lift refl : tt ≡ tt` and `(p q : tt ≡ tt) -> p ≡ q` doesn't hold definitionally. `μ` is also a `data` rather than `record` (records confuse the termination checker, though, there are `{-# TERMINATING #-}` pragmas anyway), so this breaks η-expansion too.

 - Ornaments may or may not appear later (in the way described in [Unbiased ornaments](http://effectfully.blogspot.com/2016/07/unbiased-ornaments.html)).
 I don't find them very vital currently.

 - No forcing of indices. [`Lift`](Examples/Data/Lift.agda) can be described, though.

-- Reflection-related code begs for refactoring.